November 16, 2025 (2mo ago) — last updated January 14, 2026 (1d ago)

 How much commission should a SaaS company pay?

 Most SaaS programs land between 20%–40% recurring, depending on price point and margins.
-Lower-priced products often need higher percentages to attract top partners; enterprise products can offer lower percentages but still be attractive because of higher ARPA.
+Lower-priced products often need higher percentages to attract top partners; enterprise products can offer lower percentages but remain attractive because of higher average revenue per account (ARPA).2

 What’s the difference between affiliate and referral programs?